userfrosting/learn/pages/12.database/03.migrations/docs.md

 Each migration class needs to extend the base `UserFrosting\Sprinkle\Core\Database\Migration` class.
 A migration class must contains two methods: `up` and `down`.
 The `up` method is used to add new tables, columns, or indexes to your database, while the `down` method should simply reverse the operations performed by the `up` method.

-Within both of these methods you may use the [Laravel schema builder](https://laravel.com/docs/5.4/migrations) (avaialble in the `$this->schema` property) to expressively create and modify tables.
-To learn about all of the methods available on the Schema builder, [check out its documentation](https://laravel.com/docs/5.4/migrations#creating-tables).
+Within both of these methods you may use the [Laravel schema builder](https://laravel.com/docs/5.4/migrations) (available in the `$this->schema` property) to expressively create and modify tables.
+To learn about all of the methods available on the Schema builder, [check out Laravel documentation](https://laravel.com/docs/5.4/migrations#creating-tables).

 For a simple example, suppose that you want to create a `members` table, which will be used to add application-specific fields for our users: